audiodude/odeon/mutable_rules/311_Evasive_diction_bonus.md

-The play proposing the rule may score additional points if, during discussion (i.e. within comments in a Pull Request), they refrain from using the following strings (case insensitive):
+The player proposing a rule may score additional points if, during discussion (i.e. within comments in a Pull Request), he or she refrains from using the following strings (case insensitive):

 * Rule
 * Vote